Faustine Fotso

-The Honorable Faustine Villanneau Chebou Kamdem Fotso born on June 12, 1965, is a computer scientist, environmentalist, and lawyer from Cameroon.
+The Honorable Faustine Villanneau Chebou Kamdem Fotso born on the 12th of June, 1965, is a computer scientist, environmentalist, and lawyer from Cameroon.

-Public life
+Career

 In 2012, Fotso was 1st Deputy Mayor of Baham, a town in Western Cameroon.
 In 2013, she was elected MP in the National Parliament Assembly, representing the highlands of the Western Region.
 She sits on the Constitutional Laws Committee and belongs to the Cameroon People's Democratic Movement.

 Academic works

 Fotso wrote the publication "Environmental Impact Study in French and Cameroonian Law" in 2009 as part of the Masters Program of International and Environmental Law at the University of Limoges.

 Charitable works

 Fotso is the founder of the charitable association "Flame of Love, of Peace and Justice" that had its inaugural meeting on September 20, 2016.

 Awards

 On May 20, 2016, Fotso was awarded the civilian medal to the rank of the officer of the order of value at the 44th National Day of Unity in Baham.